Easement Manager, Land Stewardship Program

 - Works with Easement Manager and Land Conservation Program staff to maintain ongoing compliance with national land trust accreditation requirements.

 - Assists with development and implementation of landowner stewardship assistance program, including outreach, education, and research into available grants for land stewardship activities.

 - Performs other duties as assigned.

-- Bachelor’s degree in geography, environmental science, agricultural and natural resource management, biology, land planning or related field.
+- Bachelor’s degree in geography, environmental science, agriculture, natural resource management, biology, land planning or related field.

-- One to three years of experience with natural resource management, land planning and/or conservation easements.
+- At least three years of experience with natural resource management, agriculture, land planning and/or agricultural conservation easements.

-- Demonstrated experience with Microsoft Office suite, including Word, Excel, Teams and PowerPoint programs.
+- Demonstrated experience with Microsoft Word, Excel, Access and PowerPoint programs.
 Experience with Geographic Information Systems (GIS) a plus.

 - Excellent verbal and written communication skills, positive and energetic attitude, and self-motivation.